Delivery Modes

 | Single server, failure timeout | get_reply_unless_failed_for | Registration, recruitment |

-The generated #[service] client exposes each method as a ServiceEndpoint field with all delivery modes available.
+The generated #[service] interface exposes each method as an InterfaceMethod field with all four delivery modes available.
 You choose the mode at the call site, so the same client can use get_reply for critical writes and try_get_reply for best-effort reads.
 For raw ReplyFuture control (useful in select! blocks), use send_request.

 For strategies on handling MaybeDelivered correctly, including idempotent design, generation numbers, and read-before-retry, see Designing Simulation-Friendly RPC.